United Kingdom

 - for HMRC to maintain a register of beneficial owners (and potential beneficial owners) of taxable relevant trusts

-Which trusts are to be included in the TRS?
+Which trusts are included in the TRS?

 - they have one UK trustee, or